Student Health Center Frequently Asked Questions (FAQs)

 Law Campus Student Health Center

 Due to the smaller scale and limited staffing at the Law Campus Center we are unable to perform certain procedures such as freezing warts, placing stitches or obtain an ECG.
-We are also unable to draw specific blood tests that need special handling (such as Quantiferon Gold tests), or administer certain medications and immunizations due to inventory limitations.
+We are also unable to draw specific blood tests that need special handling, or administer certain medications and immunizations due to inventory limitations.
 The Law Center staff will direct you to the Main Campus when needed.

 Yes, we will see all Georgetown University students at the Main Campus Health Center.
 There are specific services for which you will be directed to the Main Campus (as above).
 The Georgetown University Transportation (GUTS) shuttle bus provides free transportation for students from the Law Center Campus to the Main Campus.